-When the office of Community and Economic Development schedules non-credit and C.E.U. classes that will meet on a regular or temporary basis or offers non-credit seminars or conferences, the individual scheduling the activity must submit an Application for Use of Facilities Form, this form may be obtained at intranet.ws.edu or www.ws.edu/ibi/facilities/default.htm, to the office of Community and Economic Development for approval by the dean of Community and Economic Development.
-On Thursday of each week a Weekly Activity Report will be sent by e-mail in snap shot format providing information regarding the following week activities to Campus Police, Plant Operations, Public Information, Food Services and other departments requesting notification of campus activities.
-An e-mail copy of the approved Application for Facilities Use Form will be sent to Campus Police, Plant Operations, and other appropriate individuals or departments.
+When the office of Community and Economic Development schedules non-credit and C.E.U. classes that will meet on a regular or temporary basis or offers non-credit seminars or conferences, the individual scheduling the activity must submit an Internal Application for Use of Facilities Form, this form may be obtained at intranet.ws.edu or www.ws.edu/ibi and select Facilities, to the office of Community and Economic Development for approval by the dean of Community and Economic Development.
+On Friday of each week a Weekly Activity Report will be sent by e-mail in snap shot format providing information regarding the following week activities to Campus Police, Plant Operations, Public Information, Food Services and other departments requesting notification of campus activities.
 An electronic and hard copy will be kept on file in the office of Community and Economic Development.